daniel-halldorsson/ngTrack/README.md

 #usage
-Simply pass in the provider name and tracking code to trackingService.track(), you can track via as many providers at a time as you wish.
+Simply pass in the provider name and tracking code to trackingService.track(), you can track via as many providers at a time as you like attached to any actions and can run multiple targetting campaigns.
 ```
 trackingService.track({
     facebook:"1234567891011",